FlyGoat/RyzenAdj/README.md

 ### Linux Installation

 Because it is very easy to build the latest version of RyzenAdj on Linux, we don't provide precompiled packages for distributions.
-Just follow the build instructions below and you are ready to use it.
+Just follow the build instructions and you are ready to use it.

 ### Windows Installation